DIVE (describe – interpret – verify – evaluate)

 Target audience

 This activity can be targeted to learners from primary school onwards.
-In this particular case, the target audience were students in higher education.

 Materials

-A good picture with an ambiguous content.
+A good picture with ambiguous content.
 You can select one online, or create a collection from newspapers.

 Time